 Dental mouth guards are a form of medical treatment, and with any treatment there are those who experience side effects.

 - Tooth movement and bite changes – Can a night guard shift your teeth?
 Dental night guards are designed to work by offering a layer of protection between your upper and lower teeth.
 However, because of the pressure that is placed on the guard, this can also put pressure on your jaw.
 Prolonged periods of wearing a dental guard could cause your teeth to move slightly which will affect your bite.

 - Untreated Sleep Apnoea – There are dentists who disagree completely with the use of night guards as they argue that using one doesn’t offer a solution, but helps to mask the under-lying cause of the grinding – sleep apnea.
 Sleep apnea is when someone stops breathing during sleep, however, studies have also shown because of how the jaw is affected it can result in grinding.

 - Choking or swallowing – not all guards will stay in place and many are fearful that this can result in choking if they are swallowed

-- TMJ (Jaw Joint) and muscle discomfort – Most dental night guards work by moving your lower jaw forward, so that when you sleep you’re less likely to grind your teeth.
+- TMJ (Temporomandibular joint dysfunction) and muscle discomfort – Most dental night guards work by moving your lower jaw forward, so that when you sleep you’re less likely to grind your teeth.
 However, by doing this, there is a risk that you could experience TMJ (jaw joint) and muscle discomfort.

 Tooth Discomfort – When using a dental night guards, it is possible that you will experience some element of tooth discomfort.
 This has been a common complaint, but it doesn’t cause any long term damage to your teeth and can be resolved by having the night guard adjusted where possible.